 The marriage of Patanjali’s work of philosophy with asana can be traced to T. Krishnamacharya (1888-1989), who has been called the father of modern yoga.
 Krishnamacharya’s legacy has been profound, as he was the teacher of three of contemporary yoga’s most prominent disseminators: Ashtanga Yoga founder Pattabhi Jois, B.K.S.
 Iyengar, and Krishnamacharya’s own son, T.K.V.
 Desikachar, who founded Viniyoga.
 Indra Devi, who brought yoga to Hollywood, was another notable student.

 The story of Krishnamacharya’s life has been at least somewhat mythologized.
-He claimed to have received his hatha yoga training while living in a cave in Tibet (or Nepal) for seven years with his guru and also through an ancient book called the Yoga Korunta that he personally discovered in a library in Calcutta and that was later mysteriously eaten by ants.
-In his book Yoga Body, Mark Singleton convincingly argues that the development of this new flowing style of yoga asana was also heavily influenced by the international physical culture movement of the 19th century and the gymnastic exercises practised by members of the British colonial military.
+He professed to have received his hatha yoga training while living in a cave in Tibet (or Nepal) for seven years with his guru and also through an ancient book called the Yoga Korunta, which he personally discovered in a library in Calcutta and that was later mysteriously eaten by ants.
+In his book Yoga Body, Mark Singleton's research reveals that vinyasa yoga's emergence was also heavily indebted to 19th century's international physical culture movement and the British colonial military's calesthentics routines.

 As to Krishnamacharya’s later introduction of the Yoga Sutras of Patanjali as the philosophical underpinning of this new type of yoga, Singleton suggests that it was a pragmatic way to legitimize vinyasa practice by linking it to a more ancient Indian tradition.
 Thanks to Vivekananda’s Raja Yoga, the Yoga Sutras could be counted on to bestow an aura of authenticity, not to mention science, health, and spirituality, to this burgeoning style of asana.